The new Harbor Freight racing engine (Ghost) has gotten a lot of people talking about it, but does it live up to the hype?

 The Predator 212 Ghost is made for racing karts and I assume their goal is to popularize a separate racing class for this engine.
 Similar to the Briggs LO206.
-So keep in mind, this engine is designed to compete against the LO206 or Ducar 212!
+So keep in mind that this engine is designed to compete against the LO206 or Ducar 212 (and not the 212 or 224 cc Predators)!

 On the other hand, a general-purpose 212cc or 224cc Predator is made for Pressure washers, lawn mowers, etc, and is widely used by go-kart builders, since it is the best value for money Engine for a Go-Kart.